u2nmd/digital_wardrobe/README.md

   <img src="images/image1.png" width="700">
 </p>

-**Image 1:** The view of a logged-in user from the home page of *Digital Wardrobe*.
+**Image 1:** The view of a logged-in user from the home page of *Digital Wardrobe*. <br>

 <p align="center">
   <img src="images/image2.png" width="700">
 </p>

 **Image 2:** How uploaded clothes appear on the profile.
-Clicking on the image of the cloth displays more details.
+Clicking on the image of the cloth displays more details. <br>

 <p align="center">
   <img src="images/image3.png" width="700">
 </p>

 **Image 3:** How created outfits are displayed.
 In the middle outfit, after clicking on the title *"Red Beannie with tag"*, the image of the specific included cloth appears.

 ---